-At name of school, we are committed to the health and safety of our staff, pupils and visitors.
+At Furness Vale Primary and Nursery School, we are committed to the health and safety of our staff, pupils, and visitors.
 Ensuring the safety of our community is of paramount importance and this policy reflects our dedication to creating a safe learning environment.